1.1 What is JDemo?

 5.1 Launching

-For a complete description of the command line parameters of the Demo Runner use this command:java de.jdemo.swingui.DemoRunner -help5.2 Usage
+For a complete description of the command line parameters of the Demo Runner use this command:java de.jdemo.swingui.DemoRunner -help

 The Demo Runner mainly consists of two parts.
 In the upper half there is the demo tree and in the lower half there is the demo execution list:![]()